ojasp/yummy-spork/README.md

 # yummy-spork
 There are two scripts as a part of this reporsitory, xxx copies the files from your integration environment to a location in production & deploy-code.ps1 performs a series of tasks to perform a rolling deployment.
 XXX is ran from your machine & it assumes that you already have deploy-code.ps1 saved on the production VM.

-#xxx:
+#Copy_to_remote_&_invoke_deploy_script.ps1:

-Copies The Build folder from integration to production server Invokes remote script(YYY) on production server with parameters
+i.
+Copies The Build folder from integration to production server

+ii.
+Invokes remote script(deploy-code.ps1) on production server with defined parameters

 #deploy-code.ps1:
 Here are the defaults for parameters that this scripts accepts: